NBelgaonkar/Psi-Omega-Site/README.md

 - **Event Calendar**: Stay in the loop with our chapter's events and activities.
 Our event calendar will keep you informed about upcoming gatherings, parties, and community service initiatives.

+- **Announcements**: Make announcements about important things that our chapter is doing

 - **Brother Roster**: Get to know our current brothers better with a comprehensive roster.
 Learn about their backgrounds, majors, and interests.

 - **Chapter Information**: Discover more about our chapter, including our location, history, and notable awards and achievements.